-Two dead in Alabama after ‘flash flood emergency’ in Birmingham and a foot of rain
+Four dead in Alabama after ‘flash flood emergency’ in Birmingham and a foot of rain

 Water gushed into the Lowes hardware store in Hoover, at the Jefferson-Shelby county border, carrying gardening supplies and loose items down aisles.
 Vehicles parked near shopping centers disappeared beneath the rising waters.

-Photos posted to social media show water up to five feet high in homes, inundating kitchens and living rooms and forcing families to see refuge on the second floor.
+Photos posted to social media show water up to five feet high in homes, inundating kitchens and living rooms and forcing families to seek refuge on the second floor.

 The Weather Service wrote that the event consisted of four individual rounds of rain, each progressively bringing bigger impacts.